 18-wheelers can weigh up to 80,000 pounds and above and a rigged out in proper operating condition clearly can pose a substantial risk to our community.
 Trucks with bad brakes are one of the more serious causes of rear-end truck accidents.

-After a serious injury truck crash, an experienced 18-wheeler accident attorney can inspect the vehicles to determine whether the vehicle was out of service at the time of the wreck.
+After a serious injury truck crash, an experienced 18-wheeler accident attorney can inspect the vehicle to determine whether the vehicle was out of service at the time of the wreck.

 After someone has been seriously injured or killed, saying I’m sorry- is just not enough.